Skip to Content

 Canal in Manchester

-Manchester is the biggest city in the north of England and somewhere you can’t leave the north without visiting.
+Manchester is the biggest city in the north west of England and somewhere you can’t leave the north without visiting.
 If you’re backpacking in the UK, it’s somewhere that should be high up on your list.

 Again, football is a big pull in Manchester as it is in Liverpool.
 You can check out the homes of either Manchester United or City.
-As a Liverpool fan, I wouldn’t bother with either, but if for some reason, you feel compelled to check out the stadiums, go for it!

 Carrying on the football theme, one of the top landmarks in Manchester is the National Football Museum.
 If you’re a fan of the beautiful game, it’s well worth visiting, with lots of exhibitions and interactive activities to try out.

-Manchester’s nightlife is lively and it’s a great place to go for a drink or two around the Printworks and Canal area.
-You’ll find plenty of great bars and restaurants and maybe some live music too!
+Manchester’s nightlife is lively and it’s a great place to go for a drink or two around the Printworks, Northern Quarter and Canal area.

 Lake District